 It’s bad enough being arrested for drug possession.
 Then comes the probation (or worse, community control).
 Then comes the fines, the court courts.
-And, the main money scheme--drug counseling, that can take six months to complete.
+And, the main money scheme–drug counseling, that can take six months to complete.
 So, you thought the government was done with you when you walked out the courtroom doors, right?
 Wrong.
-The DMV may send you a non-threatening white envelope entitled “Notice of Suspension”, specifically labeling this as a “Chapter 893--1 year DL suspension”.
+The DMV may send you a non-threatening white envelope entitled “Notice of Suspension”, specifically labeling this as a “Chapter 893-6 month DL suspension”.
 Hum.

-So, must you wait out the entire one year suspension before driving again?
+So, must you wait out the entire six month suspension before driving again?
 No. The secret can be found in the statute’s wording, so let’s review the statute:

 322.055(1): Notwithstanding the provision of s.
 322.28, upon the conviction of a person 18 years of age or older for possession or sale of, … a controlled substance, the court shall direct the department to revoke the driver’s license or driving privilege of the person.
-The period of such revocation shall be 1 year or until the person is evaluated for and, if deemed necessary by the evaluating agency, completes a drug treatment and rehabilitation program approved or regulated by DCF.
+The suspension shall be for six months or until the person is evaluated for and, if deemed necessary by the evaluating agency, completes a drug treatment and rehabilitation program approved or regulated by DCF.

 Even though the statute doesn’t spell this out for you, the “drug treatment” they’re referring to any DCF approved substance abuse program in Florida, or sometimes, they’re referring to the DUI Counter Attack School.
 The problem is, Florida has 67 counties, many of which contain DMV offices known as the “Bureau of Administrative Reviews”.
 These folks are the ones to speak to when you have a question about how to get your license back, because the various offices are all over the map in terms of what sort of drug treatment permits them to remove the one year Chapter 893 DL suspension.
 Some offices claim you must take the DUI School, some offices claim you must complete treatment at a DCF approved substance abuse program.
 Either way, you should call the Bureau of Administrative Reviews nearest to you, and find out how to comply with the above statute.